TheRealHaoLiu/example-opa-policy-for-aap/README.md

    - [Only allow approved Github source repos](7a.Only%20allow%20approved%20Github%20repos.md) - Only allow approved source repos
    - [Only allow approved Github source repo branches](7b.Only%20allow%20certain%20Git%20branches.md) - Only allow approved source repo branches
 8. [Enforce Naming Standards](8.Enforce%20Job%20Template%20Naming%20Standards.md) - ensure Job Template name conforms to our standards
+9. [Restrict usage of an Inventory to an Organization](9.Restrict%20Inventory%20use%20to%20an%20organization.md) - restrict inventory usage by organization

 Each policy example includes:
 - Detailed explanation of the use case